Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations

 \subsection{Effect of Initial State on the Threshold}

-Trotterisation of the Heisenberg model show certain initial-state-dependent effects in the main text of the paper.
+The Trotterisation of the Heisenberg model shows certain initial-state-dependent effects in the main text of the paper.
 Here, we analyse the dynamics of the 9-qubit Trotterised Heisenberg model for various initial states (of 3 types) and provide results for expectation values, PR values, and the Trotter errors.
-The results show that the initial state does affect the size of the Trotterisation errors before the threshold and we note that the threshold might not seem sharp for the states with larger errors.
-Still, the breakdown of digitisation occurs at a sharp threshold largely independent of the initial state.
+The results show that the initial state does affect the size of the Trotterisation errors before the threshold and we note that the threshold might not seem as sudden for the states with larger errors.
+Still, the breakdown of digitisation occurs at a distinct threshold largely independent of the initial state.

 We sample 20 initial states uniformly at random from each spin-coherent, product, and pure state types, where the spin-coherent state